Ionia’s Barn is designed to be a place where therapy and subsistence meet.

-Ionia’s Barn is the largest straw/clay building in this country and perhaps the world.
-It attracts many volunteers and visitors interested in natural building.
-This ancient type of construction originated in dry southern areas of the world, and have now been adapted to the northern regions.
-One of the benefits for Alaska is the low carbon footprint and energy-efficiency, perfect for our cold wet climate.
+Ionia’s Barn is also the largest straw/clay building in this country and perhaps the world.
+It attracts many volunteers and visitors interested in Natural Building with inexpensive, local materials.
 The breathable straw/clay walls are a radiating heat mass and have three times the R value of log or conventionally insulated buildings.
 Most of the materials are sourced from Alaska: quality clay from Kasilof and barley straw from Delta Junction, log beams from Kenai, Rocket mass heaters from Kasilof clay and stone, birch flooring from Palmer and cedar siding from Prince of Wales Island.
-Ionia wishes to share these inexpensive, natural building techniques are considered therapeutic here at Ionia and we have developed a large mechanized system for the production of straw/clay insulation which can be adapted for many kinds of construction.
+Simple natural building techniques are considered therapeutic here at Ionia and we have developed a large mechanized system for the production of straw/clay insulation which can be adapted for many kinds of construction.

 The Ionia Barn Project is funded by matching grants from the Rasmuson Foundation, MJ Murdock Charitable Trust, Alaska Mental Health Trust Authority, Alaska’s state legislature, USDA Rural Development (planning grant) and Paul G Allen Family Foundation as well as generous private donations.